stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

     > Note: Save the secret because we will need it later.

-    Now copy it and paste it under `Secret` section in webhook.
+    Now copy it and paste it under `Secret` section in Webhook.

 1. Choose the specific events that should trigger the webhook.
-Click “Let me select individual events” and select following events to trigger the webhook:
+Click “Let me select individual events” and select the following events to trigger the webhook:

       - Commit status
       - Issue comments